pledged loan

 Alternative Options to Pledge Asset Loans

 If you are unable to use pledged assets for security on your loans, there are other options for you to get the funding you need.
-However, you may need to pay a higher interest rate without any form of collateral.
-This is necessary for lenders to protect themselves from unnecessary risk.
+However, unsecured borrowing often comes with higher interest rates.

 Here are a couple of alternative options to pledged asset loans: